These scholarships will be awarded to qualified MSW and PhD recipients determined by the School of Social Work Scholarship Awards Committee.

 - A thank you letter written to the donor upon successful completion of the Program.

-A call for Kolasa Scholarship Applications will be announced at the start of the Fall 2014 semester.
+A call for Kolasa Scholarship Applications is announced annually.
 Scholarships will be awarded to five (5) recipients.
-Awards will be applied to the following spring semester's tuition.

 Submit the required application materials to: